RT-LOC/API-examples/REST API/Python/README.md

 # Python REST API

-This demo script connects to the API (using [requests](https://github.com/psf/requests)), logs in (using our demo user), get the projects metadata and print them on screen.
+This demo script connects to the API (using [requests](https://github.com/psf/requests)), logs in (using our demo user), get the projects, clients and users metadata and print them on screen.

 ## Dependencies